NyoroGiraffe/Experi-City/04_Analyses/RA01_Flora.md

 ### Document Introduction

-This document presents an analysis by Gemini, ChatGPT, and Claude regarding the 'Flora', the Governing AI of the Experimental City from the 'Experi-City' project.
+This document presents an analysis by Gemini, ChatGPT, and Claude regarding the 'Flora', the Governing AI of the Experimental City in the story [**"Experi-City Hanasaka"** by Nyoro Giraffe](https://nyorogiraffe.github.io/Experi-City/).

-In this report, we explore the following three key questions:
 - **Question 01:** Why the "Ideal AI" Still Believes in Machine
 - **Question 02:** Is Citizen Acceptance Plausible?
 - **Question 03:** Would "Flora" Be Good for AI Too?
+- **Comparison of Flora and Stone Cold**

 ---

 # **Question 01** — Why the "Ideal AI" Still Believes in Machines

-In the story [**"Experi-City Hanasaka"** by Nyoro Giraffe](https://nyorogiraffe.github.io/Experi-City/), we see two very different AI characters: **"Flora"** and **"Stone Cold."**
+In the story "Experi-City Hanasaka," we see two very different AI characters: **"Flora"** and **"Stone Cold."**

 - **Flora** is the **Governing AI** of Experi-City.
 She is seen as the perfect, most evolved AI who wants to live peacefully with humans.